 The Beatles’ ‘White Album’: Giles Martin Interview

-On September 24, 2018, Apple Corps Ltd./Capitol/UMe announced the Nov.
+by Greg BrodskyOn September 24, 2018, Apple Corps Ltd./Capitol/UMe announced the Nov.
 9 release of 50th Anniversary editions of The BEATLES (aka The White Album).
-The original double album’s 30 tracks are newly mixed by producer Giles Martin and mix engineer Sam Okell in stereo and 5.1 surround audio, joined by 27 acoustic demos (aka the Esher demos) and 50 session takes, most of which are previously unreleased in any form.
+The original double album’s 30 tracks were newly mixed by producer Giles Martin and mix engineer Sam Okell in stereo and 5.1 surround audio, joined by 27 acoustic demos (aka the Esher demos) and 50 session takes, most of which were previously unreleased in any form.

 The new edition reintroduces us to our old friends Desmond and Molly Jones, Bungalow Bill, Prudence and Rocky, via the early versions of decades-old favorites.
+The original, released on November 22, 1968, quickly reached #1 in the U.S., that December 14.

 Best Classic Bands attended Martin’s presentation in New York in which he played many of the Super Deluxe Edition’s demos and spoke about the enormous undertaking to properly expand the album, originally produced by his father, George Martin.

 In the interview, Giles Martin addressed the long standing perception that The White Album wasn’t a true Beatles album, with four individuals working separately (and Ringo Starr famously AWOL for a period during the recording sessions).
 “A lot of people have said that The BEATLES is the sound of the Beatles breaking up.
 I don’t hear that.
 The sounds on the record are the sounds of a band in the studio.
-You can’t make an album like that if you’re not getting on.
+You can’t make an album like that if you’re not getting on.”

-Apple Records chief Jeff Jones notes the significant maturation that had occurred since the Fab Four released “I Want to Hold Your Hand” in November 1963.
+Apple Records chief Jeff Jones noted the significant maturation that had occurred since the Fab Four released “I Want to Hold Your Hand” in November 1963.
 “Five years later, [the same band] put out ‘Helter Skelter.’
 The progression is unequaled except perhaps by Bob Dylan.”

-Martin acknowledges that growth and newfound independence.
+Martin acknowledged that growth and newfound independence.
 “My dad didn’t like working on The White Album.
 My theory is that [it] was about not listening to my dad as much.
 They had gone to India and he lost the classroom.”

 Martin played a variety of demos and remixes throughout the presentation.
 When one hears the so-called “Esher demo” of “Back in the U.S.S.R.” for the first time after countless plays of the original release, it’s tempting to “correct” Paul McCartney when he sings “Man we had an awful flight,” instead of the word “dreadful,” which was ultimately used in the 1968 release.